 Tobacco has had a significant impact on the popular culture and social etiquette of many societies around the world.
 While a slightly less popular indulgence today, its influence can undeniably be felt in the exquisite art and unique objects it inspired.
 Perhaps the most intriguing of these is the snuff box.

-Inspiring some of the greatest craftsmen, snuff boxes became a symbol of class and social grace, and often featured precious stones, intricate metalwork and elaborate enameling.
-Some even boasted elements for entertainment such as musical parts or erotic scenes.
-Varying widely in style, these treasured boxes were often customized to flaunt the personality of the owner.
+The snuff box inspired some of the greatest craftsmen and became a symbol of class and social grace.
+It often featured precious stones on its hinged lid, intricate metalwork and elaborate enamel techniques and work.
+Some even boasted elements for entertainment, such as musical parts or erotic scenes.
+Varying in style, these treasured boxes were often customized to flaunt the personality of the owner.

 Read on to learn more about the history, significance and art of the snuff box.

 A History of Snuff in Europe

 The tobacco leaf, a luxury crop of the Americas, quickly enraptured the senses of the European elite and, eventually, the rest of the world.
 While it is hard to pinpoint the exact time of its introduction to Europe, its reception by royalty can almost certainly be credited to the Spanish conquistador, Hernan Cortez.
 In 1518, Juan de Grijalva, a relative of Diego Velasquez and one of the first conquistadors to explore the coast of Mexico, met with the ruler of the Tobasco natives and noticed them ceremoniously smoking a fragrant plant.
 Intrigued, he brought it to the attention of Cortez, who, in turn, sent a specimen to King Charles IV of Spain.